-In February 2005, we, together with independent consultants, completed the Brisas Project Bankable Feasibility Study.
-In November 2006, Pincock, Allen & Holt ("PAH") updated the mineral resource and reserve estimate and prepared a 43-10 report (the "Brisas Report") for Brisas, which is summarized below.
+In February 2005, we, together with independent consultants, completed the Brisas Project Bankable Feasibility Study. n November 2006, Pincock, Allen & Holt ("PAH") updated the mineral resource and reserve estimate and prepared a 43-1 01 report (the "Brisas Report") for Brisas, which is summarized below.